 Why Finance is talking about Payroll: Containing costs and measuring ROI.

-Businesses typically spend between 40-60% of their total revenues on payroll revenue – making it the largest expense across the organization.
-That makes Payroll’s effectiveness and efficiency (as an enterprise process) hugely important to the Finance team from a cost-containment perspective.
-More importantly, however, it also means Payroll should be a resource for determining the return on an organization’s investment in its people.
+Businesses typically spend between 40-60 percent of their total revenues on payroll revenue – making it the largest expense across the organization.
+That makes Payroll’s effectiveness and efficiency hugely important to the Finance team from a cost-containment perspective.
+More importantly, however, it also means Payroll data should be a resource for determining the return on an organization’s investment in its people.
 To make the right strategic decisions, Finance should be able to compare compensation costs and other payroll expenses against their revenue outcomes for all locations across the enterprise.

 And let’s not forget the strong relationship between Compliance and Payroll, focused on reducing enterprise risks and legal costs.
-Multinational companies must comply with an ever-shifting landscape of country-specific (or even jurisdiction-specific) regulatory and statutory guidelines around the world.
-Meeting many of those guidelines falls on the shoulders of Payroll, yet many compliance teams lack visibility into whether payments and documents are filed by Payroll in a timely and appropriate manner – injecting unnecessary risk into the Compliance function.
+Multinational companies must comply with an ever-shifting landscape of country-specific (or even jurisdiction-specific) regulatory and statutory guidelines.
+Meeting many of those guidelines falls on the shoulders of in-house Payroll functions, yet many compliance teams lack visibility into whether payments and documents are filed by Payroll in a timely and appropriate manner – injecting unnecessary risk into the Compliance function.
 With more transparency and visibility into Payroll, Compliance can more effectively manage its responsibilities while keeping legal costs and other repercussions to a minimum.

 And as Payroll moves further from its traditional, tactical niche and into a more strategic areas of the enterprise, the shift creates new benefits and opportunities for both the Payroll function and its professionals.
 With automation lessening the amount of manual, generalist tasks (and human errors) of day-to-day payroll execution, the skillset and experience of the payroll team will increasingly be applied to broader concerns such as data integrity, workforce analysis, process improvement, and performance management.